 Their tactics to get smart meters fitted border on disgraceful.
 Throughout the term of my tariff, I have received repeated calls, emails and letters to get one fitted 'as you agreed to as part of your current tariff'.

 Other negative reviews cite poor service over the phone or problems with billing (whether related to smart meters or not).
-Generally, reviews are positive, but there’s no ignoring that 37% is a significant minority even if it is a minority.
-Eon will have to work through a few issues seen in its reviews before it gets the full thumbs up from us.
+Generally, reviews on Trustpilot are positive, but around a third of customers report a negative experience.
+This is a significant minority, but it is shrinking, which is encouraging to see.

 Eon tariffs can be either fixed or variable depending on which you sign up for.
 Exactly how much you pay will depend on where you live, how much you use and what your habits are, but we’re going to give you an idea of what to expect from Eon tariffs in this section.

 Eon does offer some green energy tariffs, which are now widely available on the UK market, though the majority of their tariffs are far from it.
-This puts them more or less in line with the rest of the Big Six on environmental issues, many of which at least offer deals which offset the carbon impact of the energy you use, but also operate knowing that most of us can’t afford to be this conscientious and will go for a cheap and dirty deal out of necessity.
+Many providers at least offer deals which offset the carbon impact of the energy you use, and EON also offers this on some of its tariffs.

-To its credit, however, Eon does offer special deals for those who drive electric hybrid vehicles, so they are doing something to encourage cleaner habits.
+Eon offers special deals for those who drive electric hybrid vehicles.
 We’re going to take you through these deals first:

-Here’s everything you need to know about Eon’s Fix and Drive V9 tariff broken down:
+Here’s everything you need to know about the Eon Charge tariff broken down:

 - It comes with 100% renewable electricity* as standard.